DR. KENNON VAUGHAN

 Through these relationships, God gave me a deep passion for discipleship and a burden for the local church, and at His leading, I started Downline Ministries in 2006 to help churches more effectively train their leaders to make disciples.
 Over my years of service with Downline, God was also preparing my heart for pastoral leadership, and slowly but surely I felt led to plant a church built around the Gospel and making disciples.
 After a season of praying and processing with my wife, the elders of my church, and close friends and mentors, I was commissioned to plant Harvest Church in Memphis in October 2013.
 It is such a privilege to pastor a church so loving, so authentic, and so deeply committed to God’s Word and the Great Commission, and I stand in awe at the work God is doing in and through Harvest to make disciples in our community and to the ends of the Earth.

-I’m married to my sweet Kathryn, who is mom extraordinaire to our four boys: Caleb, Luke, Jonathan, and David.
+I’m married to my sweet Kathryn, who is mom extraordinaire to our five boys: Caleb, Luke, Jonathan, David and Mac.
 I love reading classics, playing sports, riding my bike, grilling out, DATE NIGHT, and doing ANYTHING with my boys, who are the delight of my heart!

 My Hope For Harvest